Examples Of Sentences With Direct Objects

 Q: Can a sentence have more than one direct object?

 A: Yes, a sentence can have multiple direct objects, known as compound direct objects.
-These are usually connected by a conjunction like "and" or "or."
-For example, "She bought apples and oranges."
+So these are usually connected by a conjunction like "and" or "or. " As an example, "She bought apples and oranges.

 Q: What if the verb is passive?
 Does it still have a direct object?